By Robin Owens 11 days ago, Monitors

 The design of the monitor is thin, featuring ultra-slim bezels.
 Besides, the design is bezel-free so the thin black border that surrounds the screen/the picture you are viewing doesn’t come off as a surprise.

-To sum up, Sceptre C248B-144RN is a wonderful model for gaming purposes and, most importantly, it is far from costing a fortune.
+To sum up, Sceptre C248B-144RN is a wonderful curved monitor for gaming purpose and, most importantly, it is far from costing a fortune.
+If you want a model for this money, see more Asus monitors.

 LG 32GK650F-BOUR CHOICE